-The Scariest Haunted Houses in North Texas
+A Guide to the Best Haunted Houses in North Texas

 Dark Hour Haunted House is one of the best haunted houses in North Texas.
 (Courtesy of Dark Hour)

-September is here and autumn has unofficially begun.
+Autumn has officially begun and October is almost here.
 The pumpkin spice lattes have emerged and some of us are already breaking out the sweaters any time it dips below 90 degrees.
 And for those of us Halloween fanatics, the spooky holiday cannot come soon enough.

 Thankfully, we don’t have to wait until October 31 to start the freaky festivities.
-Haunted houses around Dallas-Fort Worth are opening their doors this weekend and we’ve compiled a list of the best.
+Haunted houses around Dallas-Fort Worth are now open and we’ve compiled a list of the best.

 Call it your early Halloween season cheat sheet: